schroffl/node-lzo/README.md

 ## Properties
 #### version
 The version of [LZO](http://www.oberhumer.com/opensource/lzo/) being used.

 #### versionDate
 The date on which the version was released.

+#### errors
+An object containing the lzo error codes as seen below.

 ## Methods